qxf2/acc-model-app/README.md

 ACC modeling is utilized to break down a software project into three key parts:

-Attributes: The qualities or characteristics (adjectives) that describe the desired properties of your product, such as "Accuracy," "Responsiveness," or "User-Friendly."
+**Attributes**: The qualities or characteristics (adjectives) that describe the desired properties of your product, such as "Accuracy," "Responsiveness," or "User-Friendly."

-Components: The major sections or building blocks (nouns) of your product, such as "User Management", "Shopping Cart" etc.
+**Components**: The major sections or building blocks (nouns) of your product, such as "User Management", "Shopping Cart" etc.

-Capabilities: The specific features or functionalities (verbs) that each Component has such as "Add User", "Edit User" etc.
+**Capabilities**: The specific features or functionalities (verbs) that each Component has such as "Add User", "Edit User" etc.

 ## What Does This Application Do?